Stephanie Wassenburg, PhD

 After graduating in psychology (Master’s degree cognitive & biological psychology, awarded Cum Laude) at Erasmus University Rotterdam, I started as a PhD student at the Department of Educational Neuroscience at the VU University Amsterdam (December 2010).
 During my PhD, I studied reading comprehension in primary school children, under supervision of Prof. Jelle Jolles, Menno van der Schoot, and Björn de Koning.
 The faculty Talent Grant, which I was awarded in 2013, allowed me to obtain experience working abroad by visited the University of Sussex (Brighton, UK) for four months under supervision of Prof. Jane Oakhill.
 I have conducted both fundamental and applied studies on the cognitive processes and strategies that are involved in deep level reading comprehension.
 In April 2016, I received my doctorate.
 After this, I went back to Erasmus University Rotterdam as a Postdoctoral researcher to work with prof. Fred Paas.

-The overarching theme of my research is the construction of a meaningful mental representation that is required for comprehension and learning.
+The overarching theme of my research was the construction of a meaningful mental representation that is required for comprehension and learning.
 I am interested in the interaction between the body, cognition, and environment.
-From this situated perspective, I study topics such as reading comprehension, hand gestures, mental simulation, imagery, metacognition, and educational technology.
+From this situated perspective, I studied topics such as reading comprehension, hand gestures, mental simulation, imagery, metacognition, and educational technology.

 In 2017, I was awarded the Rubicon grant.
-This grant has enabled me to conduct postdoctoral research at the Carnegie Mellon University in Pittsburgh, PA US (where I currently live), with Prof. Ken Koedinger as my adviser.
-This research primarily focuses on the effectiveness of creating vlogs (video blogs) as a learning strategy as the growth in technology requires new approaches to learning.
-In addition, I examine how other educational technologies, such as learnersourcing and intelligent tutoring systems, can support and facilitate the learning process.
+This grant has enabled me to conduct postdoctoral research at the Carnegie Mellon University in Pittsburgh, PA US, with Prof. Ken Koedinger as my adviser.
+This research primarily focused on the effectiveness of creating vlogs (video blogs) as a learning strategy as the growth in technology requires new approaches to learning.
+In addition, I examined how other educational technologies, such as learnersourcing and intelligent tutoring systems, can support and facilitate the learning process.